Mauricio Casillas joined NBC4 as a reporter in 2022.

 While at KVIA, Casillas’ reporting on border issues earned him two awards from the Associated Press.
 He also received an EMMY Award from the Lone Star Chapter of the National Academy of Television Arts and Sciences.

-Casillas lives in Arlington with his wife, Diana, and his dog, Gigi.
+Casillas lives in Arlington with his wife, Diana, their baby son, and their dog, Gigi.

 The Latest